 |

-High-volume bulk ingredients (grain, sugar, cereals) |
+High-volume bulk ingredients such as grain, sugar, and cereals |

 Drum magnet |